neethusunil/fast-api/README.md

 JSON Explanation:
 Javascript object notation
 Any data that is returned from an endpoint is automatically converted to a JSON format.

+Query parameters are a defined set of parameters attached to the end of a url.
+They are extensions of the URL that are used to help define specific content or actions based on the data being passed.
+To append query params to the end of a URL, a ‘?’
+Is added followed immediately by a query parameter.